cue-lang/cue/doc/ref/spec.md

 An identifier or string label may be followed by a question mark `?` to indicate a field is optional.
+The question mark is not part of the field name.
 Constraints defined by an optional field should only be applied when a field is present.
-Fields with such markers may be omitted from output and should not cause an error when emitting a concrete configuration, even if its value is not concrete or bottom.
+A field with such a marker may be omitted from output and should not cause an error when emitting a concrete configuration, even if its value is not concrete or bottom.
-The question mark is not part of the field name.
 The result of unifying two fields only has an optional marker if both fields have such a marker.